 The largest completely preserved castle in Europe is visible from a great distance and greets anyone who approaches Salzburg.
 It safeguarded the wealth and sovereignty of the Salzburg princes and archbishops over many centuries, and was not captured a single time by foreign troops.
 Even while walking up to the Hohensalzburg fortress or riding with the fortress funicular you get a good impression of the might of this huge complex.
 A guided tour through the staterooms, chapels, armouries and museums is definitely worthwhile.
 In addition, a view over the city and the mountains takes your breath away.
 After that you can get the same view best of all on the sun terrace of the restaurant.

 EARLY BIRD TICKET

 Save money and keep calm with the Early Bird Ticket.
 Admission before 10 am.

 Particularly during the busy months, it’s twice as beneficial to order an Early Bird Ticket.
-Save up to 14% on the price of a regular ticket and avoid long waits at the ticket Windows.
+Save up to 14% on the price of a regular ticket and avoid long waits at the ticket counter.